fmccarthy/class_DMDR/README.md

 Compiling CLASS_DMDR and getting started
 -----------------------------------

-Clone this repository and do
+Clone this repository from the terminal and then do:

+    cd class_DMDR
     make clean
     make class

+To avoid conflicts with other builds of CLASS, it is recommended you do the above in a new virtual environment.

 To check that the code runs, type:

     ./class explanatory_DMDR.ini